hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 autoroute
 ```

-> **Route-reachability warning:** Before accepting route changes, confirm that the path to the Ligolo agent's callback address remains reachable outside the new tunnel route.
-A broad route can redirect traffic needed to maintain the agent connection and cause the tunnel to drop.
-If unsure, route only the internal hosts or networks needed for the lab, then validate with `ip route get <agent-reachable-ip>`.
+> **⚠ Routing and reachability warning:** A broad route can create a routing loop if it redirects traffic required to maintain the agent connection.
+This is especially likely when the pivot host is reachable through the same subnet being routed through Ligolo.
+>
+> Before accepting an `autoroute` recommendation or adding a broad route, verify that the agent callback path remains outside the new tunnel route:
+>
+> ```bash
+> ip route get <agent-reachable-ip>
+> ```
+>
+> If the route would redirect the callback path, add only the specific internal host routes needed for the lab:
+>
+> ```bash
+> sudo ip route add 10.10.20.10/32 dev ligolo
+> ```

 ### Classic workflow (v0.6-style fallback)